phil-lewis-exe/COMM109_Week01_Workshop1b/README.md

 Q1.

-Display string `s1` with each word capitalised.
+Display string `s1` with the first letter of each word capitalised.

 ---